Bismanpal-Singh/Monkeypox-Detector-App/README.md

-# monkeypoxnew
+# Monkeypox Detection App

 A new Flutter project.
+This is the frontend part of an application on the idea of detection Monkeypox using the images of skin lesions.

 ## Getting Started